There’s a reason a trip to New Zealand’s South Island is on many a bucket list. Actually, there are a lot of reasons. My own?

 Back in Honolulu

 My 10 hour flight from Auckland to Honolulu was a grind, but the roomy and comfy New Zealand Air “Premium Economy” seat helped greatly.
 Unfortunately the guy sitting next to me was flatulent the entire flight.
-The aroma therapy peppermint oil that Robin had given me, applied liberally under my nose, did the trick.
+Aroma therapy peppermint oil, applied liberally under my nose, did the trick.

 I stayed in Waikiki again, as I had on my way outbound.
 The afternoon was cool, and I walked some 5 or 6 miles, visiting my favorite park at Ala Moana and catching a spectacular sunset at the fabled Royal Hawaiian Hotel.